judepayne/draw-graph/lambda-draw-graph/README.md

 6. Set up a role that can invoke your lambda and has appropriate permissions for any other AWS services that your lambda uses (e.g. S3).
 I used the AWS web console for this, although it can also be done via the AWS command line tool.
 Take a note of the ARN.

 7. Create any lambda layers your lambda needs (to call into) e.g. for me the graphviz binary.
 Take a note of the ARN.
 I used the AWS web console for this.
+See below for building graphviz for AWS lambda.

 8. Create your lambda function and deploy your jar (and any lambda layer binaries).
 In my case: